Let’s take a look at Ischemic stroke syndromes.

 Well, here think about the anterior cerebral artery, please, and you are supplying the medial aspect of your brain

 and so therefore this then represents your legs and lower extremity; so lower extremity weakness, sensory loss,

 What does that mean to you?

-You’re not able to carry out those learned motor type of functioning.
+You are not able to carry out those learned motor type of functioning.

+Anterior cerebral artery.
+Where are you?
 The medial aspect of the brain.

 What about the posterior cerebral artery?

 Well, the posterior cerebral artery, more or less, think of it as being part of your occipital lobe, posteriorly.

 You should be thinking about vision, there might be homonymous hemianopsia.
 There might be sensory loss as well.